ACURO Submission FAQs

 - If research is being conducted in the field, are there any additional documents or information required to be submitted to ACURO?

-Please be sure to provide copies of all unexpired, signed licenses and permits for all field locations when sending the submission to ACURO.
+Yes.
+Please be sure to provide copies of all unexpired and current, signed licenses and permits for all field locations when sending the submission to ACURO.

 - My research involves privately owned animals.
 Is any additional documentation required to be sent to ACURO?

-Yes, when using privately owned animals, a consent form must be provided indicating the animal will be used in DoD-supported research.
+Yes, when using privately owned animals, a consent form must be provided indicating the animal will be used in DoW-supported research.

 Adverse Event Reporting